Upcoming EPR Deadlines

 Which states have EPR packaging laws?

 As of 2026, seven states have enacted EPR packaging laws: California (SB 54), Oregon (SB 582), Colorado (HB 22-1355), Minnesota (HF 3911), Maryland (SB 901), Washington (SB 5284), and Maine (LD 1541).
-Illinois, New Jersey, and New York have bills in progress.
+Illinois and New Jersey have bills in progress.
+New York's SB 1464 did not pass a floor vote in the 2026 session.

 How much do EPR fees cost?